Joint JD/PhD Law-Psychology Program

 For information on the Admissions process, visit the JD/PhD Application Instructions page.

 The program bridges the gap between legal and psychological training.
 By and large, lawyers and social scientists come from different cultures, with different interests, different cognitive approaches to solving problems, different research methodologies, and different attitudes toward confrontation and argument.
 Each profession arrives at the “truth” in different ways, and its members are exposed to different styles of education during their post-baccalaureate training.
 Legal education develops an understanding of case analysis, statutory interpretation, the evolution of legal traditions, and methods for resolving disputes.
 Education in psychology develops research and clinical skills and understanding of behavioral theories, techniques, and statistical methods.
 Law, which has special rules concerning evidence and proof, relies heavily on precedent and the application of legal principles to specific facts toward the goal of settling conflicts that need immediate resolution.
-By contrast, psychology looks at problems through an empirical lens, using psychometrically-based tools and techniques to systematically evaluate questions, but rarely ending in a “final verdict.”
+By contrast, psychology looks at problems through an empirical lens, using psychometrically-based tools and techniques to systematically evaluate questions, but rarely reaching a “final verdict.”
 Because the limits of evidence and the meaning of “proof” in psychological research may differ sharply from the limits of evidence and proof in law, conflict may result when the two disciplines interact.

 Within the broad framework of the program’s philosophy, the JD/PhD Program in Law & Psychology has three specific goals: